mironside/mironside.github.io-hugo/content/post/2015-12-14-compile-time-string-hashing.md

     mov DWORD PTR id$[rsp], 1910223762      ; 71dbb392H
 {{< /highlight >}}

-The hash function is evaluated at compile-time leaving only the hashed value compiled into the executable.
+The djb function is evaluated at compile-time leaving only the hashed value compiled into the executable.

 The compile-time hash construct works with any hash function that fits within the constraints of `constexpr`.
 Below is the full code for both DJB and CRC32 compile-time hashes.